Ex-death row inmate from Scotland again accused of threats

 OTTAWA, Ohio (AP) - A Scotsman who was released after two decades on Ohio’s death row has again been charged with threatening a former assistant prosecutor.

-The Lima News reports Ken Richey pleaded not guilty to retaliation charges Thursday.
+The Lima News reports Ken Richey pleaded not guilty on Thursday to retaliation charges.
 A message seeking comment was left with his attorney.

 It’s the second time the 55-year-old Richey has been accused of threatening a former judge who prosecuted his original case in the 1980s.
 In 2012, Richey was sentenced to three years in prison for making threats.